-Often domestic violence charges can result from one of two unfortunate situations: (1) the alleged victim is fabricating or exaggerating the story for personal reasons, or (2) the physical contact happened through self-defense.
+Often domestic violence charges result from one of two unfortunate situations: (1) the alleged victim is fabricating or exaggerating the story for personal reasons or (2) the physical contact happened through self-defense.

-Many times defendants admit to physical contact through police tactics which manipulate and confuse the accused, which is often taken as an omission of guilt.
-Your first priority when charged with assault is attaining a Dane County criminal defense attorney with a proven record of winning defenses.
+Many times defendants admit to physical contact through police tactics that manipulate and confuse the accused, which is often taken as an omission of guilt.
+Your first priority when charged with assault is attaining a Dane County criminal defense attorney with a proven record of getting clients' lives back.

 Contact our Madison Domestic Abuse Defense Lawyers for a FREE legal consultation.

 How long will a domestic violence charge stay on my record?

 A domestic violence conviction can have a lasting impact on your life, even if you are able to get it expunged.
 A domestic violence conviction directly impacts your second amendment right to bear arms and can indirectly impact your ability to find a job or secure housing.
 Even if you are granted an expungement, your conviction can still impact your right to own a gun under federal law.
 If you are not eligible for expungement, a domestic violence conviction will remain on your record for life.